Since 2022 the Swedish agencies FRA, Must and Säkerhetspolisen jointly host an

 packet format.

-Now we have all the pieces we need to enumerate and extract all files on the server!
+Now we have all the pieces we need to enumerate and extract all files on the

 We write a client Python script with